Skip to main content

 Can I grow on YouTube Shorts without showing my face?

 Yes.
-Many successful Shorts channels use voiceover with visuals, screen recordings, text-on-screen formats, or animation.
-The key is still the same - hook viewers fast, deliver value quickly, and create content that prompts replays or shares.
-Faceless content can perform just as well if the information or entertainment value is high.
+Plenty of strong channels run on voiceover with visuals, screen recordings, text-on-screen, or animation.
+The rules don't change: hook fast, deliver value quickly, and make content that earns replays or shares.
+Faceless works when the information or entertainment value is high enough.

 Related free tools